 - You will be prompted to select a seat count.
 For the time being, input “5 Seats” as part of the “Premium” plan to start using free seats immediately and begin configuring your account.
 You will not be charged for this selection.

 - Don’t have a Cloudflare account?
-Please follow these instructions to create a free one.
+Please follow to create a free one.
 You will need to add one website to your account first.

 - As part of setting up Cloudflare Access, please add a site to Cloudflare.
 This site does not need to be the same one used by your internal DNS or used for a public audience.
 Once that hostname is on Cloudflare, you can deploy applications, machines, and remote desktops as subdomains that are secured with Cloudflare Access.